conan-io/conan-io.github.io/_posts/2020-05-07-New-conan-release-1-25.markdown

 ## Resumable Downloads

 Downloading files is a frequent activity for the Conan client.
 For a variety of reasons, downloads can fail.
+Previously, when a download would fail, it would immediately restart from scratch.
 This can be frustrating for any user,
 but for those users working with very large binaries, repeated failures of downloads of such binaries can become a blocker very easily.
 This impact can be felt within local developer workflows as well as in CI builds.